 Surname name Keats brings to mind the English Romantic poet.
 But it probably comes from kite, the bird of prey.
 So that makes the name literary and dangerous, a nature name at home in the library.
 And while Keats has never ranked in the US Top 1000, Keaton has charted since Family Times aired on NBC in the 1980s.

 Mills feels less expected than Miles.
 It sidesteps the beer references of Miller.
 Liam Neeson and Brad Pitt have both worn the surname in movies; Henry Daniel Mills was a pivotal character in ABC’s fairytale drama Once Upon a Time.
-But I suspect it’s the s-ending that has helped Mills reach a new high in 2018 – even if it’s very much under-the-radar.
+None of those references are enough to push Mills into wider use, but it has potential.

-If Miles is helping Mills up the popularity charts, then credit goes to Parker – currently in the US Top 100 for boys – for boosting Parks to an all-time high.
-Parker and Parks both bring to mind parkland, and probably evolved as occupational names for those who worked or lived nearby.
-But back in the Middle Ages, Parkin was a nickname for Peter, making Parks an intriguing update to that traditional name, too.
+The very popular Parker could boost Parks.
+Both names bring to mind parkland, and probably evolved as occupational names for those who worked or lived nearby.
+Back in the Middle Ages, Parkin was a nickname for Peter, making Parks an intriguing update to that traditional name, too.

 Surname-name Pierce is familiar thanks to actor Brosnan, but its use predates Remington Steele.
 Piers sounds just a little different, but it’s an earlier form of the same name.
 Fourteenth century poem “Piers Plowman” reinforced the name’s seriously old school vibe, while sci fi author Piers Anthony brings it back to our moment.
 It’s just different enough to fit right in with Brooks and brothers.

 The late actor Christopher Reeve made his name as Superman, decades before we became Marvel-obsessed.
 But while Reeve is an occupational surname for a sheriff, Reeves has a different backstory: it comes from the Middle English phrase “atter eves” – for someone who lives at the edge of the woods.
-That strikes me as rather romantic.
+It’s a rather romantic image.

 Rhodes feels ancient.
 The towering Colossus statue stood on the Greek island of Rhodes until it collapsed in an earthquake, 226 BC.
 It’s a common surname, too.
 Plus, Marvel hero War Machine is James Rhodes.
 (He’s a frequent ally of Iron Man, who calls him Rhodey.)
-And And actor Sara Gilbert has a son named Rhodes Emilio.
+Actress Sara Gilbert has a son named Rhodes Emilio.

-There’s every reason to expect Riggs to join Briggs in the US Top 1000.
-It has the same rugged, can-do feeling.
+Like Briggs, Riggs has the same rugged, can-do feeling.
 Originally a sailing term, “rig” can also refer to a truck – a big rig – or a swindle.
-But I’d say Riggs takes the best of the possible meanings.
+But Riggs seems to capture the best of the meanings.
 There’s also the Lethal Weapon character Martin Riggs, and author Ransom Riggs, both reasons parents might recognize this as a rising choice for our sons.

 With River so popular, why bother adding an s?
 One answer: Rivers Cuomo, musician and songwriter, frontman of Weezer and solo artist, too.
 And it feels like a twist on that familiar nature name, something just slightly different – possibly a little bit preppier, slightly less crunchy.
 In 2010, actor Jason Schwartzman named his daughter Marlowe Rivers.

 We recognize Peter, John, and Elijah, even if the connection to Parks, Jones, and Ellis feels slippery.
 But Rollins comes from Rollo, Rudolf, Roland, or maybe Rolf – far more obscure.
 Still, it fits the general style.
-Plus, it makes me think of musician-activist Henry Rollins, Florida’s Rollins College, and a handful of other uses of the surname.
+Plus, it brings to mind musician-activist Henry Rollins, Florida’s Rollins College, and a handful of other uses of the surname.